 The fourth course in the program, NSNE 7900 (Clinical Preceptorship in Neonatal Nursing), provides 75 hours of clinical practice and is used to provide novice neonatal nurses with additional time to focus on the basics, or may be used to provide clinical practice in an area not address in the required clinical courses.

 The fifth course in the program, NSNE 7911 (Neonatal Respiratory Care), is a combination theory and clinical course.
 It delivers twelve weeks of guided independent study, a one-day workshop, and 40 hours of clinical practice.
 A case-study format is used to address high-risk respiratory health challenges of infants.
 Concepts or respiratory distress syndrome and bronchopulmonary dysplasia will be examined throughout the course.
 Non-invasive and invasive ventilation modalities will be explored using a developmentally supportive and family-centered care approach.

-Together, the first five courses in the program prepare you to begin working with stable, non-invasive and invasive ventilated, vulnerable infants.
+Together, these courses prepare you to begin working with stable, non-invasive and invasive ventilated, vulnerable infants.

 The remaining credits and courses in the program are electives.
-Choose electives from NSNE 7920 (Neonatal Acute Care), NSNE 7940 (Advanced Concepts in Neonatal Nursing).
-NSPN 7150 (The Breastfeeding Experience), or Acute Care Of at Risk Newborns (ACORN).
+Choose electives from NSNE 7920 Neonatal Acute Care, NSNE 7940 Advanced Concepts in Neonatal Nursing or Acute Care Of at Risk Newborns (ACORN).
 Electives can be chosen from other related BCIT Specialty Nursing Programs, such as Perinatal Nursing and Pediatric Nursing.